ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Everything new in the latest iOS 18.3 firmware update</blockquote>

 <h3>4.
-Transform Your Angular App into a Cross-Platform PWA: A Developer’s Guide - <a href="https://medium.com/@techbrainhub/transform-your-angular-app-into-a-cross-platform-pwa-a-developers-guide-2d7cef17fabe" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering Complex UI in SwiftUI: Building a Banking Dashboard - <a href="https://medium.com/@mireabot/mastering-complex-ui-in-swiftui-building-a-banking-dashboard-000c6f2645d2" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jatin Dave`**
+✍️ **posted by `Michael Kolkov`**

-<blockquote>In today’s mobile-first environment, Progressive Web Apps (PWAs) are becoming more crucial.
-As a developer who has assisted numerous teams…</blockquote>
+<blockquote>As an iOS developer, have you ever found yourself stuck trying to create intricate user interfaces using SwiftUI?
+It’s a common challenge…</blockquote>

 <h3>5.
 Building the B&Q Mobile Apps: - <a href="https://medium.com/@abid.ghani/building-the-b-q-mobile-apps-ce69ab593797" target="_blank" rel="noopener noreferrer">link</a></h3>